Poor dental care causes halitosis (bad breath)

 Health issues that may have caused bad breath

 For some people suffering from recurrent or chronic respiratory problems can often lead to bad breath.
-When the nasal passages got infected or illness such as bad sinus infection or sinusitis and pneumonia, can also cause the foul odour.
-This happened when the result of postnasal drip which occurs when excessive mucus is produced during an immune response that gathered in your nose or throat.
-When this began to buildup it harbours bacteria and food particles in the back of your mouth and throat to release an unpleasant smell.
-Other conditions, like bacterial pneumonia, the lungs are filled with liquid, a process known as consolidation.
-This high levels of bacteria and fluid are the results of severe bad breath.
+When the nasal passages got infected with or illness such as bad sinus infection or sinusitis and pneumonia, can also cause a foul odour.
+This happened as the result of postnasal drip which occurs when excessive mucus is produced during an immune response that gathered in your nose or throat.
+When this began to build up it harbours bacteria and food particles in the back of your mouth and throat to release an unpleasant smell.
+In other conditions, like bacterial pneumonia, the lungs are filled with liquid, a process known as consolidation.
+These high levels of bacteria and fluid are the results of severe bad breath.

-We have a variety of symptoms that often link these medical issues that cause bad breath.
+We have a variety of symptoms that often link to these medical issues that cause bad breath.
 This medical issue includes chest pressure, congestion, sinus pain, or elevated body temperature.
-The obvious solution is to cure bad breath is to treat each individual cause.
+The obvious solution to cure bad breath is to treat each individual cause.
 The cure for sinus infection may involve antibiotics or more extensive procedures for organ-related issues.
-But the first all-important of improving oral hygiene is by regularly brushing, flossing, and usage of mouthwash before any additional oral health concerns.
+But the first all-important of improving oral hygiene is regular brushing, flossing, and usage of mouthwash before any additional oral health concerns.

 Prevent bad breath

-Although you and I have experience chronic bad breath before and have cured and prevented from manifesting using several practising key habits.
-To most of us who are not so fortunate and has not cured yet, here are some important and useful ways you can avoid developing bad breath that you can practice and follow into your daily routine.
+Although you and I have experienced chronic bad breath before and have cured and prevented it from manifesting using several practising key habits.
+To most of us who are not so fortunate and have not been cured yet, here are some important and useful ways you can avoid developing bad breath that you can practice and follow into your daily routine.

 It is best if you can limit the amount of alcohol and coffee consumption.
 Coffee and alcohol leave a lingering pungent smell in your mouth and it is difficult to remove.
-This is often lead to dry mouth and bad breath.
-Dry mouth attributes to the limited production of saliva and causes the foul deposits of bacteria and food particles to remain in the gums, teeth and tongue.
+This often leads to dry mouth and bad breath.
+A dry mouth attributes to the limited production of saliva and causes foul deposits of bacteria and food particles to remain in the gums, teeth and tongue.